nlaurens/SpaceAlert/README.md

 - Add a 'summary' of the mission that was just played with all the times and events!
 - Make a build script that compiles the script to a windows binary.
+- Add a diluted time option, which allows the game to be played at different speed.

 ##Scripted events format
  All events have the following format: